 8. Oak Wood-look Kitchen Tiles

-One kitchen floor trend for 2024 has to be herringbone tile and chevron tile formats!
+One kitchen floor trend for 2025 is the popular herringbone tile.
 Whether it is a smaller parquet wood tile or a larger wood effect tile, these alternative laying patterns add something a little different to a kitchen.
 The key distinction between herringbone and chevron is that herringbone tiles meet at a 90-degree angle for an effective zigzag look, whereas the chevron format meet neatly together at one point.
 Traditionally, parquet kitchen flooring is laid in a herringbone format.
-Below is the Falmouth Sandy Oak wood look porcelain tile in a herringbone pattern.
+Below is the Falmouth Sandy Oak wood look porcelain tile and Eaton Oak in a herringbone pattern.

 10. Parquet Wood-look Tiles